PaperMC/PaperDocs/source/server/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * **default**: 10
 * **description**: The interval in ticks at which cursors on maps in item frames are updated.
-  Setting this to a number less than 1 will disable updates all together.
+  Setting this to a number less than 1 will disable updates altogether.

 fix-items-merging-through-walls
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~